-- 1. The food allergy outpatient clinic should have an electronic or physical data storage system that complies with local and national regulations. - 2.
-Patient data should be securely stored and managed according to applicable legal and institutional data protection policies.
+- 1. The asthma clinic should have an electronic or physical data storage system that complies with local and national regulations - 2.
+Patient data should be securely stored and managed according to applicable legal and institutional data protection policies

 Document on data management and security overview, privacy and confidentiality policies